 You can prevent HIV by using protection when you have sex.
 If you believe you’re at high risk for HIV, you can also take pre-exposure prophylaxis (PrEP).
 This daily medication helps to prevent HIV infections.
 When taken daily, PrEP reduces the risk of HIV from sex by 99%.

 Your Nurx™ care provider can help you get PrEP easily and affordably online.
 The medication is free for 99% of our patients.
 You must take lab tests at home before you can begin receiving PrEP from Nurx.
 We’ll work with you to make these tests as affordable as possible.
-Once approved, you’ll get a three-month supply of Truvada with every order.
+Once approved, you’ll get a three-month supply of Truvada or Descovy with every order.

 Individuals at high risk for HIV are those: